flintproject/Flint/README.md

 Originally developed as part of an in silico platform of [Physiome](https://en.wikipedia.org/wiki/Physiome), now it aims to provide an open, language-agnostic resource for reproducible simulation studies.
+While existing simultion tools, e.g. [COPASI](http://copasi.org/) and [OpenCOR](https://opencor.ws/), are great for simulation for models in a specific language, you may find Flint useful if searching a unified solution.

 Flint has the following features: